Brita Filter Refill: How To Replace Your Filters

 The best way to clean your Brita is by running hot water through it.
 The easiest way is to fill up a sink with warm water and then add some drops of dish soap into it.
 Let the water run until all the soap dissolves.

 Then pour out the dirty water and refill the sink with fresh water.
 You should also use distilled water when cleaning your Brita because this type of water has no minerals or impurities.

 A step-by-step guide to changing the Brita Filter refill

 Wash your hands.

 Wash your hands with soap before changing any part of your home appliances.
 After using public restrooms, restaurants, etc., you should also wash your hands.
 It is important to keep your hands clean to prevent the spread of germs and bacteria.
 It’s best if you use warm soapy water when washing your hands.
 The temperature doesn’t matter as long as it’s hot enough to kill all kinds of microbes on your skin.

 To remove the old filter, unscrew it from the dispenser.
 You can do this by twisting and pulling at the same time.
 When you’re done removing it, place it in a trash bin.
 Don’t throw it away!
 Keep it somewhere out of sight, and don’t forget to recycle it later.

 Clean the picture

 Take the Brita Stream Filter out of its packaging and then wash it with warm soapy water.
-Clean sponges can also be used to clean the picture frame, but make sure that you do not scratch or damage it in any way.
+Clean sponges can also be used to clean the picture frame, but ensure that you do not scratch or damage it.
 When cleaning your dispenser, make sure that you.